 NAR was established on August 1, 1962, as a special government-affiliated corporation under the Horse Racing Act.
-On January 1, 2008, a revision of the Horse Racing Act led to NAR's becoming a public regional joint corporation that executes projects for the mutual benefit of regional race organizers.
-NAR continues to "promote the fair and equitable operation of regional racing, and to contribute to the improvement and breeding of horses and otherwise help promote the livestock industry."
+On January 1, 2008, a revision of the Horse Racing Act led to NAR's becoming a public regional joint corporation that executes projects for the mutual benefit of Racing by Local Governments organizers.
+NAR continues to "promote the fair and equitable operation of Racing by Local Governments, and to contribute to the improvement and breeding of horses and otherwise help promote the livestock industry."